Figure53/ActionSync/README.md

 We assume that if strict clocking is required, some other high-resolution clocking mechanism will be used (e.g. AVB or word clock).
 For many theatrical uses, such as lighting, video, or even short audio cues, strict clocking is not necessary.
 In these cases, events on separate machines can be effectively synchronized within the margin of clocking error that results from periodic address checks combined with an explicit nominal rate.

+## Messages sent by client

+### `/actionsync/ping`

+Arguments: none

+Clients send this to request a `/actionsync/pong` message from the server.
+Use the roundtrip time for these two messages to calculate an estimated one-way latency.
+Since this latency calculation is critical, `/actionsync/ping` should be sent relatively frequently until a good sense of the netwok latency is achieved.
+After that, it can be sent less frequently.

+### `/actionsync/subscribe`

+Arguments: none

+Clients send this mesage to the server to begin receiving `/actionsync/<id>/status` messages.
+By leaving the TCP connection open after sending this, the client provides the server with a reply port, with the server needing no prior knowledge of the client's configuration.

+### `/actionsync/catchup`

+Arguments: none

+Clients may send this once enough latency calculations have been made to establish an offset from the server's host time.
+This invites the server to send `/actionsync/<id>/status` messages for all current timelines.
+If a client is not interested in playback that began before it connected up, it may opt not to send this message.

+### `/actionsync/unsubscribe`

+Arguments: none

+Clients should send this before disconnecting, as a courtesy notice to the server that it may stop sending to a particular client.

 ## Messages sent by server

 ### `/actionsync/pong`